Everything You Need for Your Home Birth - Baby Chick

 6. Pads and/or Depends Silhouettes

 After you have a baby, there can be a lot of blood.
-Remember, you did just gave birth.
+Remember, you did just give birth.
 The placenta was attached to your uterus, and the place where it was attached now needs to heal.
 Your uterus is also trying to get back to its original plum-shaped size, so it will be contracting and shedding blood to do just that.
 This is why large pads and/or Depends can help keep you comfortable and clean during the recovery process.
 Padsicles are a great idea too!

 7. Milkmaid Tea